An Amazing 7-Day Israel & Jordan Trip Itinerary

 I was pouring sweat at this point since it was crazy hot, but we loaded back into the van and went toward our final stop, the Dead Sea (well, big lake).

-Sooooo that wraps up our epic week in Israel and Jordan!
+Sooooo that wraps up our epic 7-day Israel and Jordan itinerary!
 Once we got back to Jerusalem from the tour, I spent a bit more time at Mahane Yehuda and then our flight was at 9pm that night (so we left Jerusalem in late afternoon to ensure we didn’t run into security issues.

 Pin this image!